Section 508 Website Accessibility

 Our Special Collections house rare, fragile, and unique materials including, early printed books, manuscripts, photographs, sheet music, and ephemera.
 Our librarians, staff, and interns work to digitally preserve our collections and provide global access to them through DigitalFGCU.

-In addition, our new Scholarly Communication Librarian is beginning to collect the scholarly output of the university and will be making it accessible on DigitalFGCU, our institutional repository.
-Scholarly communication is a growing field with the intention of aggregating and disseminating faculty and student research while providing adjacent materials such as information on author rights, copyright, and open access.
+In addition, we have begun to collect the scholarly output of the university and will be making it accessible on DigitalFGCU, via our institutional repository.
+Our intention is to aggregate and disseminate faculty and student research.
+Our Scholarly Communication page provides adjacent materials such as information on author rights, copyright, and open access.

 If you wish to view any items housed within Archives & Special Collections or just wander through the gallery and enjoy the current exhibit, the reading room is located on the third floor of FGCU Library, room 322, and is open to the public Monday through Friday, 9am to 5pm.